PredictiveEcology/SpaDES/cran-comments.md

             Availability using Additional_repositories specification:
               fastshp   yes   http://rforge.net

-    c.
-We suggest the `snow` package can be use for creating clusters on Linux (required when using `raster::beginCluster()`).

-            Uses the superceded package: 'snow'

 2. As noted above, we provide instructions for the user to install the suggested `fastshp` package.

         Package suggested but not available for checking: 'fastshp'